-We contract with Paradigm Testing, an independent company, to manage our ADA testing accommodations requests—so you’ll eventually be submitting a form and supporting documents to them.
-You must submit the form each time you attempt an exam, including reexamination attempts.
+We contract with Paradigm Testing, an independent company, to manage our ADA testing accommodations requests.
+As part of the testing accommodation application process, you’ll submit a form and supporting documents to Paradigm.
+You must submit such a form each time you attempt an exam, including re-examination attempts.

 We’ll place your ARRT application on hold until you submit your accommodation request and Paradigm processes it.
 In addition, you won’t be able to schedule your exam until we send you the decision letter.

 If you don’t submit a request to Paradigm within a year, we’ll process your application without any testing accommodation and assign you an exam window.
 At this point, we can no longer grant any testing accommodations.